MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-inventory-by-lot.md

 ms.service: dynamics-365-business-central
 ---

-# Inventory by Lot No (Power BI Report)
+# Inventory by Lot No. (Power BI Report)

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Inventory by Lot No* report highlights your organizations total inventory broken down per lot where items are lot tracked.

-This can be used to identify different lots and can be used to track the performance on a lot by lot basis.
+The **Inventory by Lot No.** report shows total inventory broken down per lot where items are lot tracked.
+Use this information to identify different lots and track performance on a lot-by-lot basis.

 :::image type="content" source="media/inventory/inventory-by-lot.png" alt-text="Screenshot of the Inventory by Lot No Power BI Report" lightbox="media/inventory/inventory-by-lot.png":::

-## How to use the report
+## Use the report

-The *Inventory by Lot No.* is meant for inventory management and warehousing staff to be able to key track of inventory broken down per lot.
+Inventory managers and warehousing staff can key track inventory per lot number.

-As an Inventory Manager, you would use the *Inventory by Lot* report to ensure each lot has an optimised stock level.
-Using this information can also assist in identifiying slow moving inventory to take corrective action and also keep tracking of different lots that are due to expire.
+Inventory managers use the report to ensure each lot has an optimized stock level.
+This information can also help you identify slow-moving inventory to take corrective action, and track lots that are due to expire.

-As a Warehouse staff member, the *Inventory by Lot* report assists in providing you a clear picture to see how much inventory is in each lot.
-This can assist you in making key decisions and ensuring that inventory is properly managed and avoid stock outs.
+The report helps warehouse staff members by providing a way to check inventory amounts in each lot.
+This information can help you make key decisions, ensure that inventory is properly managed, and avoid stock-outs.

 <!-- ## Key Performance Indicators (KPIs)